recursedev54/Mirror-Scope/Readme.md

 A:     #C07376
 A#/Bb: #8C5F66
 B:     #8A7F8A`
-  - ### Rainbow ks
+  - ### Rainbow Tracks
-    - Much like the rainbow piano roll, you can color each k in the timeline whatever you want, using any hex code, or even use multiple for a gradient, or animate between multiple for an rainbow RGB effect.
+    - Much like the rainbow piano roll, you can color each track in the timeline whatever you want, using any hex code, or even use multiple for a gradient, or animate between multiple for an rainbow RGB effect.
   - ### Real Voice Cloning
-    - Train and clone your own and other voices and apply them directly onto vocal ks without any confusing popups or processes
+    - Train and clone your own and other voices and apply them directly onto vocal tracks without any confusing popups or processes
     - The Mirror Company includes some propriotary voices, and lets you train your own models and datasets as you see fit, respecting voice actor autonomy and musician experimentation.
   - ### The World Soul
     - Generate audio clips from mad-libs style text prompts sourcing public domain from the 1920s and pre-1920s!